maxitg/SetReplace/.github/CONTRIBUTING.md

 * If you are discussing a hypothesis or speculation that is not necessarily correct, it should be explicitly mentioned in the text.
 * If you rely on results of a computation, you can only use stable code to run that computation.
 This includes *SetReplace* and build-in Wolfram Language functions.
 However, it ***does not*** include Wolfram Function Repository functions.
 If you need to rely on such functions' output, you will need to add similar functionality to *SetReplace* first.
 * However, you can use Wolfram Function Repository functions for demonstration purposes in cases where their output can be easily verified by a reviewer.
-* You are equivally welcome to modify existing research notes as well as create new ones.
+* You are equally welcome to modify existing research notes as well as create new ones.
 You don't have to be the original author of the note to modify it (although it is a good idea to request a review from the original author).

 Research notes should follow the same [development process](#development-process) as the rest of *SetReplace* except for tests.
 In particular, pull requests should still be kept under 500 lines and follow the [Markdown formatting rules](#markdown).